H3nr7M/form-validation-JS/README.md

 # Form validation using JavaScript

 This is a simple form validation using JavaScript.
 It is a simple form with.
 The form is validated when the user clicks on the submit button.
 The form is validated using JavaScript regular expressions.
+Don't worry the code is well commented.

 ## How to use